payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

 ## Applicable scenarios

-* Processing MOTO payments for corporate cards in the Hotel and Travel Industry
+* Processing 1FA payments for tokenized corporate cards only in the Hotel and Travel Industry
 * Merchant has the card token, TAVV (Cryptogram), and the last four digits of the card
 * The token could be created by the merchant or through another partner
-* Transactions that are exempt from 2FA as per RBI guidelines for MOTO payments
+* Transactions that are exempt from 2FA as per RBI guidelines for 1FA payments
 * For now, PayU is only supporting direct token cards in the request from the merchant

 <Callout icon="📘" theme="info">
   **Note**: This scenario is applicable if you are PCI compliant and got the network token and TAVV from any other aggregator or schemes and then sending the card transaction request in the form of authentication.
-MOTO transactions must comply with RBI and PCI DSS guidelines and are restricted to corporate cards in specific industries.
+1FA transactions must comply with RBI and PCI DSS guidelines and are restricted to corporate cards in specific industries.
 </Callout>

 ## Request Parameters